Good old fashioned red sauce is the dish most people will ask me about, assuming that because I’m Italian-American, I know how to do it right.

 - 1 small shallot

-- One 28-oz. can whole peeled or crushed tomatoes
+- 1 28-ounce can crushed tomatoes

 - Turkish oregano or wild Calabrian oregano (never ever the Mexican oregano sold in those McCormick tins)

-- Chop the garlic and shallot and add them to the pot, cooking very slowly on a low flame until they soften.
+- Chop the garlic and shallot and add them to the pot with a pinch of red pepper flakes, cooking very slowly on a low flame until they soften.

-Meanwhile, lightly brown the sausage in a separate pan.
+- Meanwhile, lightly brown the sausage in a separate pan.

 - Once warm, add the sausage and turn flame down as low as possible.
 Cook for 1 to 1 1/2 hours.

-When the sauce is bubbling with ribbons of oil forming at the top, remove from heat.
+- When the sauce is bubbling with ribbons of oil forming at the top, remove from heat.